 Fulfills the General Education WRI 3 Requirement

-This course treats writing as both content and practice.
-Focusing on discursive, critical prose, students will develop a theoretical grasp of rhetoric, syntax, and style as a basis for effective writing, editing, and revision as well as enhanced clarity and grace.
-We will focus on sentence-level writing as a specific skill and as the foundation for larger structures, developing knowledge of theory and style as well as expertise in editing.
+In this course students will focus on sentence-level writing as a specific skill and as a basis for larger structures, developing knowledge of theory and style as well as expertise in editing.
 Specifically we will work on the following objectives: 1) to understand syntax as rhetoric, that is, to see grammar and sentence-level writing as central to meaning rather than as arbitrary rules, 2) to develop an understanding of grammar and syntax as a range of choices that allow complexity as well as clarity and style, 3) to develop an understanding of these choices as possibilities for meaning rather than as a way of avoiding error, and 4) to use these skills to write a full essay that is rhetorically effective, stylistically sophisticated, and intellectually distinctive.
-Anyone who signs up for this course should be interested in writing and in becoming a better writer.

 Fulfills Elective Requirement